xtianbetz/rust-dmx-imx/README.md

-# DMX for i.MX6 using rust-dmx
+# DMX for i.MX6 using the Rust 'dmx' crate

 ## Cross Compiling on Your PC